-The clinical presentation of respiratory pathogens is very similar, thus complicating proper diagnosis and appropriate therapy selection.
-The comprehensive design of the ePlex RP Panel may help improve patient care by identifying pathogens that are often missed by traditional methods.
+The clinical presentation of respiratory pathogens, including SARS-CoV-2, is very similar, thus complicating proper diagnosis and appropriate patient management.
+The comprehensive design of the ePlex RP Panel and NEW RP2 Panel (with SARS-CoV-2) may help improve patient care by identifying pathogens that are often missed by traditional methods.
 Accurately determining the cause of infection has been shown to reduce length of stay and time in isolation.
 Accurate diagnosis also improves patient cohorting and decreases the risk of hospital acquired infection.

-To learn more about the Respiratory Pathogen Panel or to schedule a demonstration, contact us at 1.800.373.6767 or email us.
+To learn more about the Respiratory Pathogen Panels or to schedule a demonstration, contact us at 1.800.373.6767 or email us.

 Johns Hopkins Medicine Health Library. http://www.hopkinsmedicine.org/healthlibrary/conditions/pediatrics/upper_respiratory_infection_uri_or_common_cold_90,P02966 (accessed February 2016)

 European Centre for Disease Prevention and Control.
 Seasonal Influenza. http://www.ecdc.europa.eu/en/healthtopics/seasonal_influenza/Pages/index.aspx (accessed February 2016)